Dushmantha Chameera

-Pathira Vasan Dushmantha Chameera (born 11 January 1992) is a professional Sri Lankan cricketer who plays for all three formats for the national team, and plays domestically for Nondescripts Cricket Club.
+Pathira Vasan Dushmantha Chameera (born 12 January 1992), is a professional Sri Lankan cricketer who plays for all three formats for the national team, He is a Right-arm fast bowler and also a handy lower order batsman.
+He plays cricket domestically for Nondescripts Cricket Club.
 He made his international debut for Sri Lanka in January 2015.
+He is currently the most experienced fast bowler in the Sri Lanka Cricket team.
+He missed many opportunities to play for Sri Lanka due to his injuries.

 Domestic and T20 franchise career

 In March 2018, Chameera was named in Colombo's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Colombo's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, Chameera was named in Galle's squad the 2018 SLC T20 League.
 In March 2019, he was named in Galle's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Colombo Kings for the inaugural edition of the Lanka Premier League.
 In January 2018, he was bought by the Rajasthan Royals in the 2018 IPL auction.
 However, he missed the first weeks of the tournament with a back injury.

 In August 2021, Chameera was included in the Royal Challengers Bangalore squad for the second phase of the 2021 Indian Premier League (IPL) in the UAE.
 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.

 In February 2022, he was bought by the Lucknow Super Giants in the auction for the 2022 Indian Premier League tournament.
+He is in Kolkata Knight Rider for the IPL season 2024.
 In July 2022, he was signed by the Galle Gladiators for the third edition of the Lanka Premier League.